cobeylab/bcell_id_pop_model/README.md

 # Modeling B Cell Immunodominance and Population Dynamics
-This repository just contains a bunch of PDFs of relevant papers for B cell population models
+This repository contains all of the work related to B-Cell Immunodominance and population dynamical models

-**Contains**:
+**Literature**:
 * Smith (1999)
   - from PNAS
 * Skowronski and Smith (2017)